koskinen-olya/koskinen-olya/README.md

 </div>

 ### About Me :
-- :desktop_computer: I’m working as a Quality Assurance engineer for 4 years.
+- :desktop_computer: I work as an Quality Assurance engineer for 4 years.

 - :desktop_computer: I want to progress in test automation, and here you can see some of my projects.